zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 The simulation box has become too large relative to the size of a neighbor bin and LAMMPS is unable to store the needed number of bins.
 This typically implies the simulation box has expanded too far.
-This can happen when some atoms move rapidly apart with shrinkwrap boundaries or when a fix (like fix deform or a barostat) excessively grows the simulation box.
+This can happen when some atoms move rapidly apart with shrink-wrap boundaries or when a fix (like fix deform or a barostat) excessively grows the simulation box.